12 upcoming Dubai mega-projects we can't wait for

 The Palm Tower

-If you’ve travelled onto The Palm Jumeirah recently, you may have noticed that the huge The Palm Tower looks like it’s nearing completion.
-When the 52-storey tower opens, it will have 289 guest rooms and suites (as part of The St. Regis Dubai, The Palm which will occupy the firs 18 floors of the tower), plus 432 luxury residences, a 50th floor infinity pool Aura, a new restaurant Sushisamba and The View, a public observatory, opening in March 2021.
+Construction on Nakheels eagerly-anticipated Palm Tower on Palm Jumeirah is 95 per cent complete and is slated to officially open in October, 2021.
+When the 52-storey tower does open, it will have 289 guest rooms and suites (as part of The St. Regis Dubai, The Palm which will occupy the firs 18 floors of the tower), plus 432 luxury residences, a 50th floor infinity pool Aura, a new restaurant Sushisamba and The View, a public observatory, which opened in April, 2021.

 At a lofty 200-metres above street level, the Sky Walk at the Address Sky View Hotel will invite guests to walk out onto a 30-metre cantilever, jutting out from the 200-metre high observation deck.
 While details are still thin on the ground for this open-air experience, we can assure you it won’t be for the faint-hearted.